Table of Contents

 - Greater authority to detain, investigate, and deport illegal immigrants.

-- The power to control movements of restricted foreigners.
+- The power to control the movements of restricted foreigners.

-- A foreign national can be denied entry or stay if it poses a threat to national security, sovereignty, or public health.
+- A foreign national can be denied entry or stay if they pose a threat to national security, sovereignty, or public health.

 - The Immigration Officer’s decision regarding admissibility will be final and binding.